Renys: Store locations

-The company announced plans to open an additional location in Augusta, Maine in 2025, which will occupy a 32,000 square foot space formerly used by Big Lots and employ approximately 30-40 people.

 Former locations

-Renys previously operated a store in Fort Kent, Maine in Aroostook County, which served residents throughout the St. John Valley.
+Renys previously operated a store in Fort Kent in Aroostook County, which served residents throughout the St. John Valley.
 The store, which had survived multiple floods from the St. John River and fire damage on two occasions, was permanently closed in September 1999 due to unsafe building conditions.

-The company has also operated a location in Portland, Maine since 2011.
+The company also operated a location in Portland between 2011 and 2025.
 In June 2025, Renys announced it would close the Portland location by the end of the year, citing post-pandemic sales decline and lease expiration as primary factors.
 The closure decision was also influenced by safety concerns related to increased incidents at the Congress Street location, as the area had experienced an uptick in drug use, loitering and other disturbances.

 Expansion

 Despite challenges facing many retailers, Renys has pursued expansion in recent years.
 The company opened a new location in Bangor in April 2024, occupying a 31,000 square foot space in a former Christmas Tree Shops building.
-In April 2025, Renys opened its 19th store in Waterville in a former JCPenney location.
+In April 2025, Renys opened its 18th store in Waterville in a former JCPenney location.
 Company president John Reny reported that the Bangor location was performing "exceptionally well" as of early 2025.

-The company announced plans to open an additional location in Augusta, Maine in 2025, which will occupy a 32,000 square foot space formerly used by Big Lots and employ approximately 30-40 people.

 Cultural impact

 Renys has become deeply embedded in Maine culture, with its advertising slogan "Renys, a Maine Adventure" being widely recognized throughout the state.
 The company's jingle is familiar to most Maine residents, and the stores serve as community gathering places in many towns.

-The company emphasizes the experiential aspect of shopping, with Mary Kate Reny noting that customers frequently express love for the Renys experience in ways that distinguish it from larger retail chains.
+The company emphasizes the experiential aspect of shopping, with Mary Kate noting that customers frequently express love for the Renys experience in ways that distinguish it from larger retail chains.
 This emotional connection has helped the company maintain customer loyalty despite competition from national retailers.